iaso2h/profile-backup/README.md

 * Store the software info into JSON file
 * Automatically adapt user name on different computer
 # How to use
-## Dependencies
+## 1. Install dependencies
 * psutil(for drive detection)
 * icecream(for debug print)
 * beaupy(for interactive CLI)

-You install all dependencies via pip or conda(recommanded)
+You can install all dependencies via pip or conda(recommanded)
 ```shell
 pip install -r requirements.txt
 ```